Ghetto Heaven: Critical reception

 Andrew Hamilton from AllMusic commented, "The much ballyhooed 'Ghetto Heaven' attempts to capture the power of Marvin Gaye and Curtis Mayfield in social significancy but has the impact of a mosquitoe."
 Bill Coleman from Billboard magazine stated, "This multitalented outfit stands to win on its own terms this time out with an aggressively funky R&B track of considerable merit."
 He also named it "brilliant", and "music with a message" with a groove enhanced by mixes by Jazzie B & Nellee Hooper of Soul II Soul.
 Greg Sandow from Entertainment Weekly viewed it as "a look at how people use love, liquor, and religion to escape the troubles of life".

 A reviewer from Music & Media wrote, "A hip-hop number with a classic soul vocal.
 Soul II Soul meets early 70s Tamla Motown with a hint of Chaka Khan.
 Highly recommended."
 British magazine Music Week ranked the song number five in their Top 10 list 'Pick of the Year - Dance'.
+Music Week editor Andy Beevers wrote, "As far as lyrics go, 'Ghetto Heaven' [...] is the strongest record to hit the dancefloor and the chart, since Prince's 'Sign o' the Times'.
+It is an eloquent portrayal of people temporarily escaping the drudgery of ghetto life through love, religion, drink and drugs."
 Carol Irving from Smash Hits complimented it as "a brooding, deeply groovy work of genius" and "so brilliant".
 Frank Owen from Spin described "Ghetto Heaven" as "Soul II Soul/'Funky Drummer'-ish".
 Mitch Potter from Toronto Star remarked the "percolating funk" of the song, "a portrait of oppressive street life that describes three escape routes (drugs, love, religion)".